alekratz/sbl-py/README.md

 * Lightning-fast virtual machine and compiler implemented in Python
 * No savable bytecode
 * No base or standard library
-* No include PATH or standard environment variable used

 # Release
 ## 0.1.0 release planned features